Looking for a way to import transactions that isn't Direct Import? Live outside the U.S. or Canada? Try File-Based Importing in the web app!

 Worried about duplicates?

-If you enter transactions on the go and then want to import (which is great!), the imported transactions will match right up with the ones you entered—nothing to worry about there!
+If you enter transactions on the go and then want to import (which is great!), the imported transactions will match right up with the ones you entered, as long as the date and amount is the same.
+If you do end up with duplicates, go ahead and reject them and then reconcile the account.

 Starting Your Import